Rick Reynolds, LCSW

 A Love That Has Boundaries

-Understanding the cost of our actions is also crucial in learning how to recover from an affair.
+It's no surprise that understanding the cost of our actions is crucial in our pursuit of a long-lasting marriage.
 When I injure my wife through carelessness or selfishness, the person bearing the pain for my actions is my wife.
 Her choice to love and forgive comes at great personal expense to her.
 She chooses to give me the gift of love rather than the rejection.
-I witness her love each time she chooses to put up with the pain my actions inflicted, in order to be with me.
+I witness her love each time she makes that choice.

 Not all marriages survive infidelity.
 That's just a fact.

-Not all unfaithful spouses are willing to own their failure and not all betrayed spouses are able to overcome the devastation they experience due to their mate's choices.
-Yet, I can personally testify to the fact that the number of couples who find healing and restoration is absolutely staggering, despite the fact that you don't always hear about them!
+Not all wayward spouses are willing to own their failure, and not all betrayed spouses are able to overcome the devastation they experience.
+Yet, I can personally testify to the fact that the number of couples who find healing and restoration is absolutely staggering.

 Sections: